Living Room Color Schemes:

 2. the area rug color/pattern,

-• Cherry & plum living room colors (the kind of living room paint ideas you might find in contemporary French interiors!)
+• Cherry & plum orchard living room colors (the kind of living room paint ideas you might find in contemporary French interiors!)

 • Punchy 'Bohemian' 1920s living room paint colors.